ais-one/cookbook/README.md

 - application (example-app, example-vite)
 - code branch

-**NOTE** config/secret contents will not be in repo for CI/CD (so you can get errors), those need to be put in VAULT
+**NOTE** config/secret contents will not be in repo for CI/CD (so you can get errors), those should be put in VAULT

 current secrets
 - GCP_PROJECT_ID